acoustic-content-samples/sample-search-api/README.md

 There is a client-side sample using browser based JavaScript and a server-side implementations, using Node.js in a simple Express server.
 Both implementations are available as reusable functions.
 The client JavaScript version is in public/delivery-search.js and public/authoring-search.js.
 The Node.js implmentation is in lib/search.js.

-### Exploring the sample and the Watson Content Hub search API capabilities
+### Exploring the sample and the Acoustic Content search API capabilities

 The WCH search service is built on the powerful SOLR search engine, and the search parameters offer a great number of useful features for searching and controlling the returned search results.
 In this sample you can select from a list of example search queries to try them out and to see the search parameters that are used.
 You can also edit the search parameters input to try your own search queries.
 The search results table displays some of the common fields you can use.
 At the top you can see how many rows were found.
 This is often different than the number of result entries, which is controlled with the "rows" parameter.